opixelum/brain-disk-gitbook/docs/glossary.md

 ### Public key

-Cryptographic element that is the publicity shared half of an encryption code & that can be used only to encode messages.
+Cryptographic element that is the publicity shared half of an encryption code and that can be used only to encode messages.

 ## R